Public Policy Bits: What Happens When Policies Travel?

 “Greater than the tread of mighty armies is an idea whose time has come” (Victor Hugo)

 What happens when a policy idea becomes internationally popular?
 An idea that becomes a darling of international policy communities that propagate it and institute a system of reward and punishment around its application.
 And how then do we know if an idea is only a buzzword or a real instrument that solves problems on the ground?
 At what level do we start such an examination, and using what set of criteria?
 Are we starting with the question of effectiveness, that is whether or not a policy is of any good in terms of problems it has been evoked to solve; or rather with the question of how an idea is proliferated and spreads around, that is the question of mechanisms, actors and interests of the process.
-In other words, what is to be studied first: the process of spread or the outcome of the spread?
+In other words, what is to be studied first: the process of spread or the outcome o

 And finally, when policy ideas spread internationally and ubiquitously, how can we position ourselves to make sure that the process is not random and completely unmanaged?
 What actions can we take to make sure that good ideas spread, that they spread in a certain way and get applied to the right type of problems and situations?
 If that is possible at all…